 Time for learners to reflect or review their learning is central to the whole process.
 This is in keeping with the ‘Learning to Learn’ principles where reflection is seen as a very important part of individuals’ learning programme.

 In addition, this aspect provides opportunities for pupils to master the skills and knowledge for the aspect they have been studying, ultimately working at greater depth.

 To see details of our work and our curriculum in action please click on the Our Classes section of our website and select the class you wish to view.
 We are currently updating our medium term and long term planning cycles for each year group and these will be added each term to the ‘Our Classes’ section of the website.

 Pupils are set challenge homework each term which link to each classes current topic.
 Activities take many different forms and can include designing and making models, visiting local historical / geographical areas of interests, designing fact sheets, writing reports etc. Details of these can also be found in the ‘Our Classes’ section.

 At Ingleton CofE Primary School, we strongly believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.

-Further information can be found in the Teaching, Learning and the Curriculum section of the SEND Information Report.
-If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
-Please see the SEND section on our website and also our SEND information report.
-SEND Information Report
+Further information can be found in the Teaching, Learning and the Curriculum section of the SEND INFORMATION REPORT If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.
+Please see the SEND section on our website for further information.